DefinitelyTyped/DefinitelyTyped/README.md

 * Any other packages in DefinitelyTyped that referenced the deleted package should be updated to reference the bundled types.
     To do this, add a `package.json` with `"dependencies": { "foo": "x.y.z" }`.

+If a package was never on DefinitelyTyped, it does not need to be added to `notNeededPackages.json`.

 #### Lint